MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/software-inventory-logging/troubleshoot-sil.md

     -  Finally, you can check the following location for cached SIL files on the server attempting to forward/push, **\Windows\System32\Logfiles\SIL**.
 If **SilLogging** has started and has been running for more than an hour, or **Publish-SilData** has been run recently, and there are no files in this directory, than logging to the Aggregator has been successful.

 If there is no error, and no output on the console, then the data push/publish from the Windows Server end node to SIL Aggregator over HTTPS was successful.
-To follow the path of the data forward, login to the SIL Aggregator as an administrator look at the data file(s) that have arrived.
+To follow the path of the data forward, login to the SIL Aggregator as an administrator and examine the data file(s) that have arrived.
 Go to **Program Files (x86)** &gt; **Microsoft SIL Aggregator** &gt; SILA directory.
 You can watch data files arriving in real time.

 >[!NOTE]
 >More than one data file may have been transferred with the **Publish-SilData** cmdlet.
 SIL on the end node will cache failed pushes for up to 30 days.
 On the next successful push ALL data files will go to the Aggregator for processing.
 In this way, a newly set up SIL Aggregator could show data from an end node well before its own setup.